Additional Financial Aid Services

 Failure to repay a loan according to the terms agreed to when the student signed a promissory note.
 Default also may result from failure to submit requests for deferment or cancellation on time.
 The consequences of default are severe.
 The holder of your loan will likely take action to recover the money.
 The holder of your loan may report you to a credit agency, your wages may be garnished, and you may be liable for expenses incurred in collecting the loan.
 The U.S. Department of Education may ask the Internal Revenue Service to withhold your income tax refund and apply it toward the amount you owe and you will no longer be eligible to receive future federal financial aid.
 Postponement of repayment must be requested by the student and formally approved by the lender.

-Deferments can in some cases be granted for economic hardship or further study.
+In some cases, deferments can be granted for economic hardship or further study.

 The release of loan funds.